 I have worked in various settings such as hospitals, rehabilitation centers, outpatient mental health centres, private practices, and university health centres.
 I had the opportunity to work closely with many diverse populations including individuals with neurological (e.g., traumatic brain injury, neurodegenerative, stroke), medical (e.g., bariatric surgery, genetic disorders) developmental (e.g., learning disabilities, ADHD, autism spectrum disorder), and psychiatric disorders (e.g., mood, anxiety, post traumatic stress disorder).I have also worked with many individuals with childhood trauma experiences.
 I am registered with the College of Psychologists of Ontario (CPO).

 Life outside of the office: Most of my free time I spend enjoying simple life moments with my two kids.
-In my downtime, I enjoy learning new things, listening to interesting podcasts, and sampling different cuisines.
+In my downtime, I enjoy learning new things, listening to interesting podcasts or audio books, and trying different cuisines.
 I also love being outdoors whether it is walking, hiking or biking.

-Professional Affiliations: Ontario Psychological Association; International Neuropsychological Society; American Psychological Association; Association for Contextual Behavioral Science
+Professional Affiliations: Ontario Psychological Association; International Neuropsychological Society; Canadian Psychological Association; Association for Contextual Behavioral Science